A mobile-first online booking experience tailored for convenience and ease of use

 User flow

-I created a user flow to show how a user would interact with the website with the task to find a doctor and book an appointment.
+I developed a user flow illustrating how a user interacts with the website to find a doctor and schedule an appointment.

 Wireframes